CS-SI/Orekit/src/test/resources/gnss/attitude/reference-attitude-generator/README.txt

    mapping between PRN numbers and sat code, parse and propagate through all available SP3 files

+   the base sample generator generates only the first few columns of the reference data (date, spacecraft position and velocity, sun position, β and δ  angles.
+The other columns will be completed in the next steps.

 3) split the big files into smaller files for various constellations:

    for f in beta-crossing.txt \